About

 Emily’s research interests are modernism and the esoteric interests of late-19th and early-20th century artists, with a particular concentration on abstraction and the links between art, science, and religion.
 Emily received her MA in Digital Art History from Duke University, where her thesis utilized analog and digital methods to explore the social, spiritual, and theoretical implications of Swedish artist Hilma af Klint’s work.
 She holds a BA in Art History from the University of North Carolina at Greensboro.

-Emily is an active member of the European Society for the Study of Western Esotericism (ESSWE), the Digital Art History Society (DAHS), and the Visual Resources Association (VRA), where she serves as a member of the Cataloging and Metadata Standards Committee (CaMS).
+Emily is an active member of the European Society for the Study of Western Esotericism (ESSWE), the Research Network for the Study of Esoteric Practices (RENSEP), Historians of German, Scandinavian, and Central European Art (HGSCEA), the Society for the Phenomenology of Religious Experience, Digital Art History Society (DAHS), Alliance of Digital Humanities Organizations (ADHO), and the Visual Resources Association (VRA), where she serves as a member of the Cataloging and Metadata Standards Committee (CaMS).